 In the Files Panel, all files in unmanaged projects, and open files in managed projects are listed using a plain font.
 Outside files in managed projects are listed in italics.
 Closed files in managed projects are listed with a dimmed font.
 Closed files may not be listed at all if you turned off the option to show closed files in the Files Panel.
 Double-clicking a closed file opens it.

 Managed projects take a bit more effort.
-It's worth it for projects that consists of large sets of files because a managed project doesn't force you to open all the files that it contains.
+It’s worth it for projects that consists of large sets of files because a managed project doesn’t force you to open all the files that it contains.
 You can quickly access closed files from the Files Panel and you can even search through closed files without opening them (as long as the project is open).
 Managed projects are also great for preventing accidental changes.
-Files are opened as outside files, and closing files doesn't remove them.
 The list of files in the project remains the same, unless you explicitly add files to the project or remove files from the project.

 To turn an unmanaged project into a managed one, select the Managed Project item in the Project menu or click the corresponding toolbar button.
 The icon on the project’s tab changes from the red unmanaged project icon to the blue managed project icon.
 All files that were open in the unmanaged project become part of the managed project as open files.

 You can turn a managed project back into an unmanaged one by selecting the Managed Project item in the Project menu again.
 If the managed project consisted of open files only, all that happens is that the icon on the project’s tab changes from blue to red to indicate the project is unmanaged.
 If the managed project contained closed files and/or outside files, EditPad Pro will ask what you want to do with those files.